babylonhealth/ios-playbook/Cookbook/Technical-Documents/DebuggingPushNotifications.md

 ## APNS certificates and environments

 For PubNub to be able to deliver notifications to APNS correct and valid (not expired) certificate needs to be added to each key set.
 For all of our non-production environments we use enterprise certificates.
-For production environment we use AppStore certificates as that's the only environment that can be used in AppStore builds and we don't run any enterprise (Hockeyapp) builds against production environment.
+For production environment we use AppStore certificates as that's the only environment that can be used in AppStore builds and we don't run any enterprise (App Center) builds against production environment.

 For iOS apps we have separate key sets for push and VoIP notifications because PubNub doesn't support using single certificate for both types of notifications (as of Sept 2019).
 Key sets for push notifications are prefixed with `ios-push` and are associated with regular push notifications certificate instead of VoIP certificate.
 All the ceritificates for all the apps can be found in 1Password iOS vault.

 Apart from certificate we need to set `APNS Environment` in each key set.
 This is not related to _our_ environments (dev, preprod or prod) but as the name of this setting suggests to APNS itself.
 It is possible to set this to Development or Production.
-Production environment is used to deliver notifications to the apps distributed through Hockeyapp, Testflight or AppStore.
+Production environment is used to deliver notifications to the apps distributed through App Center, Testflight or AppStore.
 Development environment is used to send notifications to the apps deployed to device locally with Xcode.

 _Example 1_: to test notifications locally on pre-prod environment APNS environment for `preprod` and `preprod-ios-push` key sets should be set to `Development`

-_Example 2_: to test notifications on Hockeyapp build on pre-prod environment APNS environment for `preprod` and `preprod-ios-push` key sets should be set to `Production`
+_Example 2_: to test notifications on App Center build on pre-prod environment APNS environment for `preprod` and `preprod-ios-push` key sets should be set to `Production`